 When it comes to tropical island paradises, you can’t get much better than Bora Bora or Fiji.
-However other than their stunning sun-kissed beaches and turquoise lagoons, these islands are very different.
+However, other than their stunning sun-kissed beaches and turquoise lagoons, these islands are very different.
 So making the right decision between Bora Bora or Fiji for your dream getaway is vitally important.

 Having spent time in both, we compare Fiji vs Bora Bora below, showing you what to expect in each, and some of the best places to visit.

-Bora Bora vs Fiji: Stunning paradise islands
+Bora Bora vs Fiji: A Quick Overview

 If you want gorgeous white sand beaches, and crystal clear swimming water then Bora Bora and Fiji will both be perfect.
 Each has an unbelievable coastline, however they also offer quite different vacations.

-However as such a popular destination, Bora Bora has become quite commercialized and overbuilt with resorts, and the overwater bungalows that it’s famous for (see picture above) are incredibly expensive.
+However as such a popular destination, Bora Bora has become quite commercialized and overbuilt with resorts.
+And the overwater bungalows that it’s famous for (see picture above) are incredibly expensive.
 The cheapest often cost around 500 USD a night.
 The more expensive, upwards of 2000 USD a night.

 Fiji is much cheaper, and not just in regards to its own upmarket resorts and overwater bungalows.
 It also has many different types of accommodation options – such as guesthouses – which makes it far more budget friendly.
 That’s not a huge surprise considering the population of Bora Bora is around 10,000 people, compared to nearly 900,000 in Fiji.